-- Our completed application that clearly indicates the property, the use of the proposed structure, the size of the construction and value of construction.
+- Our completed pdf application (642 KB) that clearly indicates the property, the use of the proposed structure, the size of the construction and value of construction.

 - A location plan (hand drawn sketch) that clearly shows the road, property lines, any structures that are currently on the property, and the proposed location of the building you wish to build – please indicate the distance from all four sides of the building to all the previous items (property lines, road, other structures).

 - A valid septic permit (or certificate of installation) issued by Nova Scotia Environment (if you are connecting to an existing septic system a letter from a Qualified Person indicating that the system is acceptable for your intended use).

 - If you are building within 328ft (100m) of any provincial road you require a Working Within the Right of Way permit for the construction of a building within the right of way issued by the provincial Department of Transportation.
 IF you are building further than 328ft from a provincial road you can fill out our NSTIR Exemption Form.